Skip to main content

 Requirement to publish action plays to reduce gender pay gap

 Every year employers with 250 or more employees must publish information about their gender pay gap.
-There is legal requirement to explain what steps they plan to take to reduce their gaps, but many employers already do this.
+There is no legal requirement to explain what steps they plan to take to reduce their gaps, but many employers already do this.

 The Bill will require those employers to: